FortiShield/devship/examples/scully/README.md

 ### How We Created This Example

-To get started deploying Scully with Vercel, you can use the [Vercel CLI](https://vercel.com/download) to initialize the project:
+To get started deploying Scully with Vercel, you can use the [Khulnasoft CLI](https://vercel.com/download) to initialize the project:

 ```shell
 $ vercel init scully